 Of course, Jezebel and her witchcrafts can creep onto the scene any time of the year.
-But the month or so between Lent and Easter often brings with it an onslaught of spiritual attacks from every direction, and it grows more intense until it finally breaks after Resurrection Day.
-It’s like clockwork.
+But every single October for as far back as I can remember I see an onslaught of spiritual attacks from every direction.
+It's like clockwork.

-The Preacher said, “Keep your heart with all diligence, for out of it spring the issues of life.
+The Preacher said, "Keep your heart with all diligence, for out of it are the issues of life.
 Put away from you a deceitful mouth, and put perverse lips far from you.
-Let your eyes look straight ahead, and your eyelids look right before you.
-Ponder the path of your feet, and let your ways be established.
-Do not turn to the right or the left; remove your foot from evil” (Prov.
-4:23-27, NKJV).
-Don’t run into temptation when you are under attack, run for cover—run to Jesus.
+Let your eyes look right on, and let your eyelids look straight before you.
+Ponder the path of your feet, and let all your ways be established.
+Do not turn to the right or to the left; remove your foot from evil" (Prov.
+4:23-27, MEV).
+Don't run into temptation when you are under attack, run for cover—run to Jesus.

 3. Cast down imaginations.
-Imaginations don’t always work to push sickness on you or tempt you to sin.
-Sometimes the devil just wants to overwhelm you with witchcraft imaginations so you’ll give up and go hide in a cave with a bag of potato chips, a bowl of ice cream, a big pillow and the TV remote control.
-If the Holy Spirit dwells in you, then so does the fruit of self-control.
-You can choose by your will to “cast down imaginations, and every high thing that exalteth itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ” (2 Cor.
-10:5, KJV).
+Imaginations don't always work to push sickness on you or tempt you to sin.
+Sometimes the devil just wants to overwhelm you with witchcraft imaginations so you'll give up and go hide in a cave with a bag of potato chips, a bowl of ice cream, a big pillow and the TV remote control.
+If the Holy Spirit dwells in you, so does the fruit of self-control.
+You can choose by your will to "[cast] down imaginations and every high thing that exalts itself against the knowledge of God, bringing every thought into captivity to the obedience of Christ" (2 Cor.
+10:5).

 4. Cast your cares on the Lord.
 I'm not saying you don't have legitimate problems or concerns.
 I know all about legitimate problems and concerns.
 But mature spiritual warriors understand the balance between taking responsibility and casting your cares on the Lord (see 1 Pet.
 5:7; Ps.
 55:22).